This is the one and only Excellence in Broadcasting Network.

 Do you know what?

-Do you know what Marines call each other?
+Do you know what marines call each other?

-They call him grunts.
+They call them grunts.

-What if I'd have called him a grunt yesterday?
+What if i'd have called him a grunt yesterday?

-Staff puke is a the term has been used by other military people to me.
+The term has been used by other military people.

-Because that's what a Navy officer was telling me on the phone.
+He's a staff puke because that's what a NAVY officer was telling me on the phone.

-We get the seminar callers are out there reading all this off the websites because I saw this last night.
+Callers are out there reading all this off the websites because I saw this last night.

-So now this what's this guy doing?
+What's this guy doing?

 Is he blaming me?